aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-exportation/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Creating and Exporting Charts Using Aspose.Slides Java
+# Export Chart to Excel Using Aspose.Slides for Java

 **Master Data Visualization Techniques with Aspose.Slides for Java**

-In today's data-driven landscape, effective data visualization is essential for making informed decisions.
-Integrating chart functionalities into your Java applications can transform raw data into compelling visual stories.
-This tutorial will guide you through creating and exporting charts using Aspose.Slides for Java, ensuring your presentations are both informative and visually engaging.
+In today’s data‑driven landscape, being able to **export chart to excel** directly from your Java application can turn static PowerPoint visuals into reusable, analyzable data sets.
+Whether you need to generate reports, feed analytics pipelines, or simply let business users edit chart data in Excel, Aspose.Slides makes it straightforward.
+This tutorial walks you through creating a chart, adding a pie chart slide, and exporting that chart data to an Excel workbook.

 **What You'll Learn:**
 - Load and manipulate presentation files effortlessly
-- Add various types of charts to your slides
+- **Add pie chart slide** and other chart types to your slides
-- Export chart data to external workbooks seamlessly
+- **Export chart to excel** (generate excel from chart) for downstream analysis
-- Set an external workbook path for efficient data management
+- Set an external workbook path to **embed chart in presentation** and keep data synchronized

-Let's get started!
+Let's dive in!

+## Quick Answers
+- **What is the primary purpose?** Export chart data from a PowerPoint slide to an Excel file.
+- **Which library version is required?** Aspose.Slides for Java 25.4 or later.
+- **Do I need a license?** A free trial works for evaluation; a commercial license is required for production.
+- **Can I add a pie chart slide?** Yes – the tutorial shows how to add a Pie chart.
+- **Is Java 16 minimum?** Yes, JDK 16 or higher is recommended.

+## How to export chart to excel using Aspose.Slides?
+Exporting chart data to Excel is as simple as loading a presentation, creating a chart, and then writing the chart’s workbook stream to a file.
+The steps below walk you through the entire process, from project setup to final verification.

 ## Prerequisites
-Before we begin, ensure you have the following setup ready:
+Before we begin, ensure you have the following ready:

 ### Required Libraries and Versions
 - **Aspose.Slides for Java** version 25.4 or later

 ### Environment Setup Requirements
 - Java Development Kit (JDK) 16 or higher
-- A code editor or IDE like IntelliJ IDEA or Eclipse
+- A code editor or IDE such as IntelliJ IDEA or Eclipse

 ### Knowledge Prerequisites
-- Basic understanding of Java programming
+- Basic Java programming skills
 - Familiarity with Maven or Gradle build systems

 ## Setting Up Aspose.Slides for Java
-To start using Aspose.Slides, you need to include it in your project.
-Here’s how:
+To start using Aspose.Slides, include it in your project using Maven or Gradle.

 **Maven**
 ```xml